vmware/dod-compliance-and-automation/vcf/5.x/ansible/vmware-cloud-foundation-sddcmgr-5x-stig-ansible-hardening/README.md

 - Please read through the README carefully and familiarize yourself with the playbook and ansible before running this playbook
 - As always please ensure you have a backout plan if needed you can roll back the changes
 - In order to run the Photon role it must be installed as a role so that this playbook may find it
-- This playbook has not been tested for forward or backward compability beyond the version of SDDC Manager listed under requirements.
+- This playbook has not been tested for forward or backward compatibility beyond the version of SDDC Manager listed under requirements.

 ## Requirements
 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html) installed on a machine that can SSH to the target node(s).
 Tested with Ansible 2.12.8.